- 1 Part I. General introduction of Spring Festival – The Chinese/lunar New Year

 Minor Spring Festival: festival on the 23rd or 24th of the 12th month of the lunar year, when sacrifices are made to the kitchen god

-Difference: Celebrated on 23rd of the twelfth lunar month in the North; while it’s on the 24th of the twelfth lunar month in the South.
+Difference: It is celebrated on the 23rd of the twelfth lunar month in the North, while it’s on the 24th of the twelfth lunar month in the South.

-The Minor Spring Festival is the starting point of preparation for Spring Festival.
+The Minor Spring Festival is the starting point of preparation for the Spring Festival.

-Most of the offerings are sweets and candies in various kinds.
-It is thought special treat to the Kitchen God’s and encourage him to only say good words about the family when he ascends to heaven to make his report to Emperor Jade.
+Most of the offerings are sweets and candies of various kinds.
+It is thought a special treat to the Kitchen God’s and encourage him to only say good words about the family when he ascends to heaven to make his report to Emperor Jade.